jmkng/zenin/README.md

 ## Summary

 Zenin is an infrastructure monitoring tool.
-You set up monitors that perform some kind of job, and Zenin records the outcome.
-Several probes for checking remote services are included:
+You set up monitors that perform some kind of action, and Zenin records data.

-- HTTP
-- ICMP
-- TCP

-Plugins are also supported, and Zenin can execute a plugin in response to the measurement that your monitor produces.
+Several probe types are built-in, and plugins are also supported.
+You can even arrange for plugins to be executed in response to the data your monitor collects.

 Zenin is an evolution of other tools like Nagios and Uptime Kuma.
-It has no runtime dependencies, everything is included in the binary.
+It has no runtime dependencies; everything is included in the binary.

 |            | Nagios              | Uptime Kuma        | Zenin                  |
 | ---------- | :-----------------: | :----------------: | :--------------------: |